 Alpha-linolenic acid is popular for preventing and treating diseases of the heart and blood vessels.
 It is used to prevent heart attacks, lower high blood pressure, lower cholesterol, and reverse "hardening of the blood vessels" (atherosclerosis).
 There is some evidence that alpha-linolenic acid from dietary sources might be effective for all these uses except lowering cholesterol.
 Not enough is known yet to be able to rate alpha-linolenic acid's effect on high cholesterol.

-Alpha-linolenic acid is also used to treat rheumatoid arthritis (RA), multiple sclerosis (MS), lupus, diabetes, renal disease, ulcerative colitis, and Crohn's disease.
+Alpha-linolenic acid is used to treat rheumatoid arthritis (RA), multiple sclerosis (MS), lupus, diabetes, renal disease, ulcerative colitis, and Crohn's disease.
 It is also used to prevent pneumonia.

 Other uses include treatment of chronic obstructive pulmonary disease (COPD), migraine headache, skin cancer, depression, and allergic and inflammatory conditions such as psoriasis and eczema.